BuildingCRMS/medusajs-2.0-for-railway-boilerplate/README.md

 </h1>

 <p align="center">
-Combine Medusa's modules for your commerce backend with the newest Next.js 14 features for a performant storefront.</p>
+Premium luxury iced out watches with the finest diamonds and craftsmanship.
+Built with Next.js 14 and modern e-commerce technology.</p>

-## About this boilerplate
+## About FROSTLORD
-This boilerplate is a monorepo consisting of the officially released MedusaJS 2.0 backend and storefront application.
-It is a pre-configured, ready-to-deploy solution, modified for seamless deployment on [railway.app](https://railway.app?referralCode=-Yg50p).
+FROSTLORD is a luxury watch brand specializing in premium iced out timepieces.
+This platform combines cutting-edge e-commerce technology with the finest craftsmanship to deliver an exceptional shopping experience for luxury watch enthusiasts.

 Updated: to `version 2.8.8` 🥳